marco-wilhelm/marco-wilhelm.github.io/index.md

    34th International Conference of the Florida Artificial Intelligence Research Society (FLAIRS 2021).
    _North Miami Beach, Florida, USA, and virtual (May 17, 2021)_
-0. **Activation-Based Conditional Inference and How to Forget and Remember** Journal Club of Working Group Information Engineering, TU Dortmund.
+0. **Activation-Based Conditional Inference and How to Forget and Remember** Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (March 24, 2021); joint talk with Diana Howey_
 0. **Focused Inference and System P**
    35th Conference on Artificial Intelligence (AAAI 2021).